Nonlinear methods to quantify Movement Variability in Human-Humanoid Interaction Activities: Experiment

 \subsection{Participants}

 Twenty-three participants, from now on defined as $pN$ where $N$ is the number of participant, were invited to do the experiment.
-However, data for three participants were not used because the instructions for $p01$, who was the only left-handed, were mistakenly given in a way that movements were performed different from what had been planned, and for participants $p13$ and $p16$ data were corrupted because bluetooth communications problems with the sensors.
+However, data for three participants were not used because the instructions for $p01$, who was the only left-handed, were mistakenly given in a way that movements were performed different from what had been planned, and for participants $p13$ and $p16$ data were corrupted because of problems with Bluetooth communications with sensors.
 With that in mind, data for twenty participants were analysed in this work.
 Of the twenty participants, all of them are right-handed healthy participants of whom four are females and sixteen are males with a mean and standard deviation (SD) age of mean=19.8 (SD=1.39).
-All participants provided informed consent forms prior to participation in the experiment.